kazumaki/billy-the-jumper/README.md

 ![Profile Image](images/small-keyboard.png)

 #### Score system
-Your total score is based on the amount of time you stay alive, for the first 30 seconds, you gain approximately 1 point for each second alive, these values double every 30 seconds, so the next 30 seconds you'll gain 2 point for each second and so on.
+Your total score is based on the amount of time you stay alive, for the first 30 seconds, you gain approximately 1 point for each second alive, these values double every 30 seconds, so the next 30 seconds you'll gain 2 points for each second and so on.

-The coins also gives 1 point each so don't forget to collect as many as you can.
+The coins also give 1 point each so don't forget to collect as many as you can.

 ## Game Development